OpenDSA/OpenDSA/RST/en/PL/LC/Semantics.rst

 Note that all programs in the lambda calculus are expressions, that is, programs that get evaluated for their value.
-The lambda calculus does not contain any statements, that is, commands that get executed for their side effects (e.g., modifying the contents of memory or sending a string to the standard output stream).
+The lambda calculus does not contain any statements, that is, commands that get executed for their side effects, for example, modifying the contents of memory via assignment statements or sending a string to the standard output stream via print statements.
 Therefore, the lambda calculus is a purely functional language.

 Now, we will explain the meaning of the three types of lambda expressions whose syntax is given in the grammar_ above.
 For each type